Planning Board Weighs Zoning Code 'Cleanup' and Chicken Limits

 Board Member John Ghegan raised practical concerns regarding the transfer of special permit authority.
 He requested data on the volume of special permits in the village to gauge the new workload for the Planning Board.

-"I'm just trying to get a sense of... what we're dealing with quantitatively," Giegen said.
+"I'm just trying to get a sense of... what we're dealing with quantitatively," Ghegan said.
 "Is it 50?
 Is it 100?
 Is it 200?"

 He noted that since the permits come up for renewal, the board will need a system to track them so they do not lapse.
 Village staff agreed to look into historical data to provide a clearer picture of the annual volume.

 The board also discussed the code's language regarding Metro-North.
 The proposal suggests the railroad needs to seek special permits from the village for construction.
-Giegen questioned whether this was necessary given the state entity's autonomy, referencing a large building erected by the railroad near the station seven or eight years ago.
+Ghegan questioned whether this was necessary given the state entity's autonomy, referencing a large building erected by the railroad near the station seven or eight years ago.

-"If they don't have to come to us, it kinda makes this somewhat irrelevant," Giegen said. {{quote:379}}
+"If they don't have to come to us, it kinda makes this somewhat irrelevant," Ghegan said.
+6:19▶

 Board Member Jeff noted that state entities often utilize their own "Monroe hearing" process, effectively bypassing local zoning as long as the municipality does not object.
 The board decided to flag the section for clarification to ensure the village retains a voice in future railroad projects.